 Here’s how it works: You sell your “loss” positions, establishing a capital loss for tax purposes.
 Then you can sell your “gain” positions in like amounts, giving yourself a tax-free source of cash, since the loss will offset the gain for taxation purposes.

-For example – imagine that you have a $100,000 IRA that you’d like to convert.
+For example – imagine that you have a $100,000 IRA that you’d like to convert to Roth.
 Running the numbers, you’ve come to realize that the conversion will cost $25,000 to complete.
 In addition to the IRA, you also hold some non-IRA money, in the form of two investments.
 One of these investments has an inherent loss of $20,000, and the other has an inherent gain of $30,000.

 By selling out of the “loss” position completely and selling just enough of the “gain” position to offset the tax loss you’ve realized, you have effectively created a tax-free source of income in the amount of $20,000.
 This still leaves $5,000 if you’re planning to convert the entire amount.